panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/fajdk7ng/)

-The `var` syntax allows not only to declare, but right away to assign an initial value: `var str = 'initial value'`.
+The `var` syntax allows not only to declare but right away to assign an initial value: `var str = 'initial value'`.
 When the variable is hoisted, the declaration is moved to the top, but the initial value assignment **remains** in place:

 ```javascript
 function sum(a, b) {